 Big Trouble Ahead

 Poisoning a tree in suburbia, and especially a large tree, well, you’re just begging for trouble.
-Just think, the end result will be a dead tree, that is and should be deemed a no-go zone given the every present threat of falling branches or for that matter a falling tree.
+Just think, the end result will be a dead tree, that is and should be deemed a no-go zone given every the present threat of falling branches or for that matter a falling tree.
 We have seen enormous trees overhanging houses and children’s play areas just to name a few scenarios.

 Poisoning a tree you’re creating a highly dangerous environment that can potentially wreak havoc on structures and people but of course, no one sets out to do this deliberately.
-They were more than likely offered a solution from a well-meaning neighbour or friend without fully exploring the consequences.
+They were more than likely offered a solution from a well-meaning

 Yes, there are solutions to removing trees that have died as a result of poisoning.
 Each tree needs to be assessed individually.
 The best option would be to wait until your budget allowed for the safe removal by a trained and certified professional.